lmc2179/lmc2179.github.io/drafts/prediction_confidence.md

 Logit: https://stackoverflow.com/questions/47414842/confidence-interval-of-probability-prediction-from-logistic-regression-statsmode

-## The asymptotic version: The delta method
+## The asymptotic version for the CI of the predictions: The delta method

 Brief mention of delta method, link to p.
 69 of http://www.stat.cmu.edu/~cshalizi/TALR/TALR.pdf, see https://en.wikipedia.org/wiki/Delta_method#Multivariate_delta_method